Using Intel Performance Primitives (IPP) with JUCE and CMake

 CMake support doesn’t really exist in JUCE, as of this post.

-JUCE does provide FloatVectorOperations as a wrapper around a subset of Apple’s Accelerate, however JUCE sidesteps IPP in favor of working directly with some custom SSE vectorization.
+JUCE does provide FloatVectorOperations as a wrapper around a subset of Apple’s Accelerate.
+However on Windows, JUCE sidesteps using IPP in favor of working directly with custom SSE vectorization.

-Vectorization would be perhaps be more efficiently and comprehensively handled by IPP.
+In my opinion, vectorization would be more efficiently and comprehensively handled by IPP.
+There’s a much wider range of functions, with access to a lot of optimized high level functions.
 There’s currently an open Feature Request to ask JUCE to improve IPP support for this reason.

 Installing IPP and MKL in CI

-Although oneAPI is free to use, it’s not free to publicly distribute, which means the IPP package must be downloaded and installed on each CI run if you code is public.
+Although oneAPI is free to use, it’s not free to publicly distribute, which means the IPP package must be downloaded and installed on each CI run (if your code is public).

-Intel kindly provides some examples for installing and using IPP in CI — although they are quite overcomplicated for our needs.
+Although installation is kind of a mess, Intel kindly provides some examples for installing and using IPP in CI.

 We’ll be using Intel’s bootstrapper.exe on Windows to pick the components of OneAPI to install.
 You can see a list of the available components here.